 To get the integration concept adopted by USIM, it is necessary to refer to the opinions and writings of the figures and academics that are published either in journals or books published by USIM.
-In this connection, in addition to sources from the interview, there are several relevant works discussing the concept of integration such as the Ilmu Naqli Integration book and the Aqli Perspective of the Study of Quran and Sunnah Studies, edited by Muhammad Khairul Nizam Zainal et al., 15 Tahun Mengemudi Integrasi Naqli dan Aqli, Integration of Naqli and Aqli: Faculty Science and Technology, and others.

-True science is science that starts, originates, encourages, and is endangered from the knowledge of God.
-The clear spring comes from faith in God.
-Qur'anic knowledge is the source of the spring (manba ') of all knowledge.
-Therefore, as mentioned earlier, that integration of sciences means the recognition that all true knowledge is from God and all sciences should be treated with equal respect whether it is scientific or revealed.
+In this connection, in addition to sources from the interview, there several are relevant works discussing the concept of integration such as the Ilmu Naqli Integration book and the Aqli Perspective of the Study of Quran and Sunnah Studies, edited by Muhammad Khairul Nizam Zainal et al., 15 Tahun Mengemudi Integrasi Naqli dan Aqli, Integration of Naqli and Aqli: Faculty Science and Technology, and others.45 source of the spring (manba ') of all knowledge.46 Therefore, as mentioned earlier, that integration of sciences means the recognition that all true knowledge is from God and all sciences should be treated with equal respect whether it is scientific or revealed.
 This is because in Islam Allah is the Supreme Master.
 He is the one who teaches man things he does not know.
 Humans are born in a state of knowing nothing, God gives him hearing, vision, and heart as a medium to study and study His creation.